Say Their Name: The Story of Danny Ray Thomas

 Marketta says losing one of her siblings—especially Danny—was her worst fear.

 “Still to this day, I don’t believe it.
 I tell myself every day, ‘You’re not gone’…And that was the one person that I always called about everything.
 So, I have nobody to lean on.
 There’s nobody in my life right now.
 Not even my husband, that I feel close enough to, like I did with my brother.”

 As with her slain niece and nephew, Marketta struggled with the overwhelming emotional toll and financial hardship of laying her brother to rest.
-And she struggled with the senselessness of what happened to Bobby.
+And she struggled with the senselessness of what happened to Danny.

 “You could have pepper sprayed him,” Marketta says.
 “You could have used the baton on him, for crying out loud, come on.”

 Marketta didn’t get justice in court, either.
-She describes the prosecutor—the person who was supposed to be defending Bobby—as launching a “character assassination” against her brother, falsely describing him as a gang member and a violent aggressor.
+She describes the prosecutor—the person who was supposed to be defending Danny—as launching a “character assassination” against her brother, falsely describing him as a gang member and a violent aggressor.
 She says the prosecutor failed to present pertinent information about Danny, including his mental health struggles, the loss of his children, or his previous encounters with police.
 And she describes how the DA failed to gather any real evidence to indict Deputy Brewer.